OpenSourceEconomics/ada_topics/src/ada_topics/descriptive_statistics/central_tendency_cardinal/screencast/slides.md

 - The mean is more sensitive to outliers than the median and the mode.

-- Imagine to add an observation with value 1000 to our data.
+- Imagine Panama's GDP per capita increasing to 1,000,000.

-- The mean changes to 113.5, while the median and the mode remain the same (1.5 and 1).
+- The mean changes to 119,125.77, while the median and the mode remain the same (7,790 and no mode).

 ---